 According to US News and World Report, the best occupational therapy programs can be found at:

 All of these schools have either entry-level or post-professional OTD programs accredited by ACOTE.

 You might earn more with a doctorate of occupational therapy, provided you graduate from a post-professional program.
 In general, however, employers treat entry-level Doctor of Occupational Therapy degrees like MOTs.

 Whether you have an OTD or an MOT, your professional experience will likely impact your salary more than the degree on your resume.
 Even AOTA, in its own materials, states outright that "preliminary informal surveys of entry-level doctoral graduates indicate that the doctoral degree does not guarantee advanced salaries."

 AOTA also wrote in the same report that "many entry-level doctoral graduates are able to pursue and fill unique positions due to their advanced education."
 These positions, which can include roles in academia, administration, and scientific research, are often only open to doctorate holders and may pay more.

-Given how many factors contribute to an occupational therapist's earning potential, there are many things occupational therapists can do to make more money beyond getting an advanced degree.
-For instance, an OT might look for work in one of the states that tend to pay occupational therapists more, or in major metro areas where salaries are often higher.
+There are many things occupational therapists can do to make more money beyond getting an advanced degree.
+An OT might look for work in one of the states that tend to pay occupational therapists more, or in major metro areas where salaries are often higher.
 They might also apply for roles with home health agencies or travel OT positions, which usually pay more.
 Non-clinical roles are some of the highest-paying, so transitioning into administration can lead to a bigger paycheck.